 The scene at St Ives harbour in the morning.

-The tide had just turned inward for this visit, so I could get well down into the harbour at St Ives, to look back at the town from the sea, so to speak.
+The tide had just turned inward, so access was easy to the harbour at St Ives, enabling a view back to the town from the sea, so to speak.
 It was a bright, sunny morning, the low tide allowing fishing and leisure boats to be made ready to leave harbour on the rising tide.

 With Scott, learning about the Jumbo Association.